Baldwin V, King of Jerusalem1

 Guy de Lusignan, King of Jersusalem and Cyprus was the son of Hugues VIII de Lusignan, Sire de Lusignan.
 He married Sybil d'Anjou, Queen of Jerusalem, daughter of Almaric I, King of Jerusalem and Agnes of Courtenay, in 1180.
 He died circa April 1194.

-Guy de Lusignan, King of Jersusalem and Cyprus succeeded to the title of King Guy of Jerusalem in 1186.1 He was deposed as King of Jersualem in 1192.1 He was created King Guy of Cyprus in 1192, after he purchased Cyprus from the Templars.2
+He succeeded as the King Guy of Jerusalem in 1186.1 He was deposed as King of Jersualem in 1192.1 He was created King Guy of Cyprus in 1192, after he purchased Cyprus from the Templars.2

 Mary Comnene1